-What is the Disability Appeals Process?
+What Is the Disability Appeals Process in Tulsa?

 Common Disability Appeal Questions:

 Not surprisingly, the vast majority of Oklahoma disability cases result in an identical decision upon reconsideration.
 However, you must request reconsideration before you can move forward in the appeals process.
-Our disability attorneys provide this overview of the possible steps in appealing your Oklahoma disability application.
+Our Tulsa disability attorneys provide this overview of the possible steps in appealing your Oklahoma disability application.

-What Happens in a Disability Hearing before an Administrative Law Judge?
+What Happens in a Disability Hearing Before an Administrative Law Judge?

 After the Social Security Administration denies your initial application a second time, you can request a hearing before an Administrative Law Judge (ALJ).
 In addition to reviewing all records previously submitted to the SSA, an Administrative Law Judge may determine disability by ordering additional tests or obtaining testimony from expert witnesses.
 You will also have an opportunity to testify at the hearing.
 After the hearing, the ALJ will issue a Notice of Decision, awarding or denying SSDI benefits.